rjenkins/ursus/README.md

 ```

 If you've cloned the ursus git repo and have modified the ```ursus-example-application``` you should be able to build and test
-the project, build by running ```mvn clean; mvn package``` from the ursus directory.
-Now we can cd into ursus-example-application and
+the project by running ```mvn -q clean compile -P run-ursus-example-application``` from the ursus directory.
-start our server with the following command ```java -jar ./target/ursus-example-application-0.2.4-SNAPSHOT.jar```

-Unfortunately our application starts and then quickly exists, what's up?
+Unfortunately our application starts and then quickly exits, what's up?

 ```
-boundray:ursus-example-application rayjenkins$ java -jar ./target/ursus-example-application-0.2.4-SNAPSHOT.jar
-19:16:17.488 [main] INFO  o.h.validator.internal.util.Version - HV000001: Hibernate Validator 5.0.1.Final
+$ mvn -q compile -P run-ursus-example-application 19:16:17.488 [main] INFO  o.h.validator.internal.util.Version - HV000001: Hibernate Validator 5.0.1.Final
 19:16:18.009 [main] INFO  o.g.jersey.server.ApplicationHandler - Initiating Jersey application, version Jersey: 2.5 2013-12-18 14:27:29...
-boundray:ursus-example-application rayjenkins$
+$
 ```

 #### Starting the HttpServer